localnerve/html-snapshots/README.md

   snapshotScript: {
     script: "removeScripts"
   }
-}, function (err, snapshotsCompleted) {
-  // throw if error
-  assert.ifError(err);
+})
+.then(function (completed) {

-  snapshotsCompleted.forEach(function (snapshotFile) {
+  completed.forEach(function (snapshotFile) {
     var content = fs.readFileSync(snapshotFile, { encoding: "utf8"});
     assert.equal(false, /<script\b[^<]*(?:(?!<\/script>)<[^<]*)*<\/script>/gi.test(content));
-    // there are no script tags in the html snapshots });
   });
+  // It didn't throw b/c there are no script tags in the html snapshots console.log('stripped all script tags as expected');
+})
+.catch(function (error) {
+  // error is an Error instance.
+  // error.completed is an array of snapshot file paths that were completed.
+  // error.notCompleted is an array of file paths that did NOT complete.
+});
 ```
-Same as previous example, but removes all script tags from the output of the html snapshot.
+Removes all script tags from the output of the html snapshot.
 Custom filters are also supported, see the customFilter Example in the explanation of the `snapshotScript` option.
-Also, check out the complete [example](/examples/custom).
+Also, check out the concrete [example](/examples/custom).

 ## Options
-Every option has a default value except `outputDir`.
+> Every option has a default value except `outputDir`.

 ### Input Control Options